ccdc-opensource/on-site-webcsd/README.md

 ## Contact support

-If you experience any difficulties with installing or using OnSite WebCSD, please contact our support team at support@ccdc.cam.ac.uk who will be happy to assist you.
+If you experience any difficulties with installing or using On-Site WebCSD, please contact our support team at support@ccdc.cam.ac.uk who will be happy to assist you.

 ## How can I check which version of the images I am currently running?